rita-barbosa/LAPR4-2324/docs/sprint-c/us_3002/readme.md

 To get the job opening list, the customer App must establish connection through FollowUpConnectionService, in charge of establishing the connection with the FollowUpServer and managing requests and responses between the two sides.

-The ClientConnectionThread, created by the FollowUpServer, will analyse the code sent through the in a message and will act accordingly with it, redirecting the action needed to the service that can solve the request.
+The ClientConnectionThread, created by the FollowUpServer, will analyse the code sent through a message and will act accordingly with it, redirecting the action needed to the service that can solve the request.

 For this functionality, a ListingRequestThread will be created and will be the path of the request and response.

-After a response has been elaborated, it will be sent through the same connection through a MessageDTO.
+After a response has been elaborated, it will be sent through the same connection through a DataDTO.

 The FollowUpConnectionService will then decrypt the content of the message according to its code, and send the content to the controller.